1asdfasdfasdf1/oss-enterprise/docs/maintainer-guide.md

    - If they can no longer maintain the project, they ensure someone else will.
 - Helps users understand how to use their project through documentation and reference implementations
 - Helps contributors understand the work to be done and the type of contributions you will accept
-- Helps new contributors find meaningful, helpful contributions
+- Helps new contributors find meaningful, helpful contributions.
 - Responds to and supports users reporting bugs or making contributions
    - Identifies who will address bugs
    - Updates the project to the latest versions of dependencies like Ruby or Java?